nttcslab/eval-audio-repr/README.md

 In early 2021, we lacked a cohesive codebase for evaluating models across various tasks under consistent test settings, which prompted the creation of this repository.
 By the end of 2021, other similar options, such as ([SERAB](https://github.com/Neclow/serab/), [SUPERB](https://superbbenchmark.org/), [HEAR 2021 NeurIPS Challenge](https://neuralaudio.ai/hear2021-datasets.html), and [HARES](https://arxiv.org/abs/2111.12124)), had emerged.
 However, this repository was developed independently for our specific study.

-This evaluation package is intended for researchers who wish to compare ARs under the same test setup as employed in our study.
+This evaluation package, EVAR, is intended for researchers who wish to compare ARs under the same test setup as employed in our study.
 The papers used EVAR are:

 - M2D-CLAP (IEEE Access 2025): *[D. Niizumi, D. Takeuchi, M. Yasuda, B. T. Nguyen, Y. Ohishi, and N. Harada, "M2D-CLAP: Exploring General-purpose Audio-Language Representations Beyond CLAP," IEEE Access,  vol. 13, pp. 163313-163330, 2025](https://ieeexplore.ieee.org/document/11168481).* 👉 [GitHub](https://github.com/nttcslab/m2d/tree/master/clap)